LEGIONELLA

 What’s the incubation period – and how long are you contagious?

-The first symptoms of Legionnaire's disease occur 2 to 10 days after contact with the pathogen.
+The first symptoms of Legionnaires‘ disease occur about 2 to 10 days after contact with the pathogen, usually 5 to 6 days.

-Independently of the symptoms, the patients are not contagious.
+Irrespective of the symptoms, sufferers are not contagious

 How can I protect myself?

-There are special technical rules for the construction and maintenance of drinking water installations.
-According to the drinking water regulation, water samples are regularly taken and examined from large facilities and public buildings, as well as facilities for commercial purposes.
-If a certain concentration of legionella is documented, this must be reported to the health authority.
+There are special technical rules for drinking water installations.
+Water samples taken from large commercial facilities, such as apartment blocks and public buildings, are examined on a regular basis.
+If a certain concentration of legionella is detected, this must be reported to the health authority.
+It will examine whether countermeasures need to be taken.

-The following safety measures can help prevent mass reproduction of legionella in the hot-water system of a residential building:
+The following safety measures can help prevent mass reproduction of legionella in the home:

-• Generally, the water lines should be used regularly and dead strands in the line system should be avoided to prevent water standstill in the lines.
+• Water pipes should be used regularly and unused sections in the pipe system should be avoided.

-• In a house with central hot-water heating and storage, the controller temperature for the drinking water heater should be at least 60°C. The water temperatures in the line system should never drop below 55 °C.
+• In a house with a central water heating system and a central hot water tank, the controller temperature for the drinking water heater should be set to at least 60 °C. Water temperatures in the pipe system should never drop below 55 °C at any point.

 Your local health authority can provide you with further advice.
-Since legionella infections must be reported, they will also have the latest information and be very experienced in dealing with the disease.
+Since legionalla infections must be reported, it has information on the latest situation and a wealth of experience in dealing with the disease.

 More (specialist) information is also available online from the Robert Koch Institute (www.rki.de/legionellen).